-- nonqualified options; - · restricted stock grants (shares subject to various restrictions and conditions as determined by our Compensation Committee); and - stock grants (awards of shares of our common stock with full and unrestricted ownership rights).
+- nonqualified options; - restricted stock grants (shares subject to various restrictions and conditions as determined by our Compensation Committee); and - stock grants (awards of shares of our common stock with full and unrestricted ownership rights).

 The Compensation Committee of our Board of Directors administers the 2007 Directors' Plan.
-In the event of a change in control of our company (as defined in the 2007 Directors' Plan), all outstanding options would automatically become exercisable in full, and restrictions and conditions for other issued awards shall generally be deemed terminated or satisfied.
+In the event of a change in control of the Company (as defined in the 2007 Directors' Plan), all outstanding options would automatically become exercisable in full, and restrictions and conditions for other issued awards shall generally be deemed terminated or satisfied.
 Our Board of Directors may amend or terminate the 2007 Directors' Plan, subject to shareholder approval if necessary, to comply with tax or regulatory requirements.

-As of December 31, 2013, there were outstanding options to purchase a total of 4,100 shares of common stock pursuant to the 2007 Directors' Plan.
-The exercise price per share under these options ranges from \$6.69 to \$11.29.
+As of December 31, 2015, there were no outstanding options to purchase shares of common stock pursuant to the 2007 Directors' Plan.

-As of December 31, 2013 there were also 6,000 shares of unvested restricted stock issued pursuant to the 2007 Directors' Plan which have defined vesting schedules.
+As of December 31, 2015 there were 15,000 shares of unvested restricted stock issued pursuant to the 2007 Directors' Plan which have defined vesting schedules.